 The first thing you should know is that there is a difference between itemizing on a Schedule A for things like state and local income and property taxes, medical expenses, and contributions and listing expenses on a Schedule C which is where you put the income and expenses for your freelance business.
 A number of people have asked what they are going to do if they can’t itemize their business expenses.
 The answer is that they can pretty much take the same expenses they could before for their business.
 They may or may not be able to itemize any more depending on their particular circumstances.

-The second thing is there is now a new passthrough rule that will enable many freelancers to take a 20% deduction of their Qualified Business Income on their Schedule C’s.
-Effective tax year 2018, an individual taxpayer will qualify for this deduction for qualified business income (or pass-through entity deduction) This deduction will not change the amount of self-employment tax they pay but it will reduce the income tax paid.
+The second thing is there is now a new passthrough rule that enables many freelancers to take a 20% deduction of their Qualified Business Income on their Schedule C’s.
+Effective tax year 2018, an individual taxpayer qualifies for this deduction for qualified business income (or pass-through entity deduction) This deduction does not change the amount of self-employment tax they pay but it reduces the income tax paid.

 What is a pass-through?
 A pass-through is any entity that passes through the income to the taxpayer.
 What qualifies?
 Schedule C income, S-corporation income and partnership income.
 A freelancer can be a single member LLC or simply a sole proprietor.

-What is Qualified Business Income (also now known as QBI)?
+What is Qualified Business Income (also now known as qbi)?
 Look at the last line on Schedule C. If there is a positive number on that line, that will be the first number to consider qualify for the 20% deduction.
-Then according to the regulations published in late January 2019, subtracted from that number will be one half of self employment tax, retirement contributions, and/or health insurance deducted as adjustments to income on the new Schedule 1 of the 1040.
+Subtracted from that number will be one half of self employment tax, retirement contributions, and/or health insurance deducted as adjustments to income on the new Schedule 1 of the 1040.
 The qbi will be the lesser of this number or of your taxable income.

-How will this work: it appears that the qbi deduction will be a subtraction from what is known as “taxable income”.
+How this works: the qbi deduction is a subtraction from what is known as “Adjusted gross income” along with the standard deduction or itemized deductions to arrive at “taxable income”.